 (Karlskirche)

-The church also hosts concerts and has a panorama terrace with views down onto the Musikverein.
+The Karlskirche church also hosts concerts (Vivaldi’s The Four Seasons) and has a panorama terrace with views across to the Musikverein (the Wien Museum also has a panorama terrace).

-Alternatively, turn left before crossing the road to skirt the old town counterclockwise along Lothringerstraße and pass Schwarzenbergplatz (with the fountain and Red Army monument), the Beethoven monument, and the Konzerthaus (as mentioned earlier, another prestigious concert venue).
+Alternatively, turn left before crossing the road to skirt the old town counterclockwise along Lothringerstraße and pass Schwarzenbergplatz (with its statue, fountain and Red Army monument), the Beethoven monument, and the Konzerthaus (as mentioned earlier, another prestigious concert venue).

-That route eventually takes you to the Stadtpark park with yet another beautiful concert venue (!) and various musical memorials, including the photogenic Golden Strauss.
+That route eventually takes you to the Stadtpark park and various musical memorials, including the photogenic Golden Strauss.

 (The Secession building)

-In the other direction (i.e. clockwise), follow the big road round on to Linke Wienzeile to pass the Secession (once home to Klimt and associates) and reach the intriguing bar and restaurant area that is the Naschmarkt open-air market mentioned as near the Motel One.
+In the other direction (i.e. clockwise), follow the big road round on to Linke Wienzeile to pass the Secession (once home to Klimt and associates) and reach the intriguing bar and restaurant area that is the Naschmarkt open-air market.

 On the way, you can veer off up Operngasse to find more bars, restaurants, and the Café Museum coffee house, which once counted Franz Lehár among its regulars.
 The road leads to the State Opera House, and then you can head toward the mighty Hofburg complex and sightseeing paradise.